open0x20/web-mpwboard/README.md

 Applications with their own user interface can be integrated by the use of iframes.

 ## How to setup for development
 1. Install nodejs for the platform of your choice.
-For RaspberryPi binary visit nodesource.
+For RaspberryPi binaries visit nodesource.
     ```
     # Debian
     apt install node